The Horti’s Gardening Calendar - December

 Tips for December

 Following on from November, Suttons Seed Catalogue has been recommended.
 It has a Fun to Grow - Children's Range and some interesting looking Seed Tins – thinking of Christmas gifts..

 2. Feeding the birds

 Keep on feeding the birds, especially with fatty foods.
 Clean out water baths on a regular basis to prevent algae growing and supply the birds with fresh water

-The following are ideas from the November 21st Practical Gardening Session led by Graham Greenwell
+The following are ideas from a previous Horti Society Gardening Session hosted by member Graham Greenwell

 3. Plant Hippeastrum, Nagano was demonstrated